Skip to Content

 Financial impact:

-• Major reductions in workers’ compensation rates across multiple provinces
+• Major reductions in workers’ compensation costs across multiple provinces

-• Shift from surcharge to rebate in some jurisdictions
+• Movement from surcharge positions toward rebate eligibility in certain jurisdictions

-• Better control of direct and indirect incident costs
+• Improved control over direct and indirect incident-related costs

 Operational impact: